Welcome back to this series on architecting applications and systems with scaling in mind.

 Note that from this point on in our scaling adventure, we need to worry about “eventual consistency”.
 Replication is not instant, so reading data that was written may be out of date.
 You can read up on this more from other sources, but this is something that should be designed into your entire system from the product-design, UI/UX design phases.

-For read queries that need up to date data, you can continue to read from the Primary (write) DB, since that DB instance will have all the standard transactions and locking schemes you expect.
+For read queries that need up to date data, you can continue to read from the Primary (write) database, since that database instance will have all the standard transactions and locking schemes you expect.

 This Improves:

-- Scaling the DB when our system performance becomes DB bound.
+- Scaling the database when our system performance becomes database bound.

 - Works well for read-heavy applications.

-- Depending on the DB you use, leverages what is built into the DB for data syncing without having to build our own.
+- Depending on the database you use, leverages what is built into the database for data syncing without having to build our own.

 - Mostly transparent to the application.
 Changing the database it uses should be as simple as updating the query string in the app config.